What Are Black Triangles?

 After Braces or Invisalign

 Orthodontic treatment moves teeth into better alignment, but it can change how teeth contact each other.
 Triangular-shaped teeth (especially upper laterals and centrals) are prone to this.
 When the teeth align, the contact point shifts up the tooth, leaving a triangle of space below it.
-We see this often in patients who just finished Invisalign and didn’t have black triangles before treatment.
+Black triangles often appear in patients who just finished aligners and had none before treatment.

 Bone Loss from Periodontal Disease